Gateshead International Stadium: Gateshead Harriers

 Gateshead Harriers are an athletic club based at Gateshead International Stadium.
-Founded in 1904 as Gateshead St Mary's Church Running Club, they were initially a men-only club until allowing the admission of women in 1951.
+Founded in 1904 as Gateshead St Mary's Church Running Club, they were initially a men-only club until they allowed the admission of women in 1951.
 The club moved to the Gateshead Youth Stadium in 1956, making the Harriers the stadium's oldest tenant.
-In 2006 they won promotion to the first division of the British Athletics League and were the only club from the north-east of England to compete at that level.
+In 2006, they won a promotion to the first division of the British Athletics League and were the only club from the north-east of England to compete at that level.
 After a six-year stay in the division, the Harriers were relegated to division two in August 2012 after failing to win enough points at the final meet of the season at Eton to prevent a bottom-two league finish.
 Club officials received over 100 new applications for membership in the aftermath of the 2012 London Olympics.

 At least one Gateshead Harrier has taken part in every Olympics and Paralympics held since 1972.
 Notable alumni include Brendan Foster, who joined the club aged 17 and later claimed that "my first aim was to be the best runner of Gateshead Harriers".
-Foster, inducted into the England Athletics Hall of Fame in 2010 and recently voted the eleventh "greatest Geordie" in a local poll, later became the president of Gateshead Harriers and remains so as of 2012.
+Foster, inducted into the England Athletics Hall of Fame in 2010 and then voted the eleventh "greatest Geordie" in a local poll, later became the president of Gateshead Harriers and remains so as of 2012.
 Current world triple-jump record holder Jonathan Edwards, another member of the England Athletics Hall of Fame, joined Gateshead Harriers in 1991.
-Edwards was a member of the club when he set his record mark in winning gold at the 1995 World Championships in Helsinki, when winning Olympic gold at the 2000 Sydney Games and a second world title a year later in Edmonton.
+Edwards was a member of the club when he set his record mark in winning gold at the 1995 World Championships in Helsinki, winning Olympic gold at the 2000 Sydney Games and a second world title a year later in Edmonton.
 Both Foster and Edwards are honorary life members of the club.